YunHsiao/Crysknife/Documents/config.rst

    ; Multiple directories are allowed
    [Path1|Path2]

--
 The global section applies the rule to all subdirectories inside the ``SourcePatch`` folder, while custom sections with relative file/directory paths can be used to limit the effective scope of the rules.
--

 Multiple subdirectories can be specified within one section title, separated with ``|``.
 Scoped rules will apply to all subdirectories.

-- If multiple sections affect the same file, the inner (path) section will automatically extend from the outer section.
+If multiple sections affect the same file, the inner (path) section will automatically extend from the outer section.

-- The variables section declares custom variables that can be referenced with ``${VariableName}`` in any value.
+The variables section declares custom variables that can be referenced with ``${VariableName}`` in any value.

-- Any value can be preceded by `!` to indicate a reverse predicate (satisfies if the condition is not met).
+Any value can be preceded by `!` to indicate a reverse predicate (satisfies if the condition is not met).

--
-   The dependencies section declares relevant source patches inside other plugins, which can provide seamless support when source patches are separated into multiple plugins
+The dependencies section declares relevant source patches inside other plugins, which can provide seamless support when source patches are separated into multiple plugins.

 .. note::
    You can also create a 'local' config file (``CrysknifeLocal.ini``) that overrides the main one.